On tripartite common graphs: Introduction

-For non-bipartite common graphs, there are fewer known examples.
-One of the earliest applications of the flag algebra method in~\cite{HHKNR12} proved that the 5-wheel is common.
-For tripartite graphs, a few more examples have been collected, e.g., odd cycles~\cite{Sid89common} and even wheels~\cite{JST96,Sid96}.
+There are not many non-bipartite graphs known to be common.
+For example, one of the earliest applications of the flag algebra method established that the 5-wheel is common~\cite{HHKNR12}.
+In case of tripartite graphs, a few more examples have been collected, e.g., odd cycles~\cite{Sid89common} and even wheels~\cite{JST96,Sid96}.

-Two of very few general example classes of non-bipartite common graphs are \emph{triangle-vertex-trees} and \emph{triangle-edge-trees}, obtained by Sidorenko~\cite{Sid96} and reproved by Jagger, \v{S}\v{t}ov\'{i}\v{c}ek, and Thomason~\cite{JST96}.
+Two examples of general classes of non-bipartite common graphs are triangle-vertex-trees and triangle-edge-trees, obtained by Sidorenko~\cite{Sid96} and reproved by Jagger, \v{S}\v{t}ov\'{i}\v{c}ek, and Thomason~\cite{JST96}.
 These can be described recursively.
 A single triangle is a \emph{triangle-tree} and one may obtain a triangle-tree by identifying a single vertex or an edge of a new triangle with a vertex or an edge, respectively, in a triangle-tree.
-A triangle-tree is a triangle-vertex-tree (resp. triangle-edge-tree) if it is obtained by identifying only vertices (resp. edges).
+A triangle-tree is a \emph{triangle-vertex-tree} (resp. \emph{triangle-edge-tree}) if it is obtained by identifying only vertices (resp. edges).
 See Figure~\ref{fig:trees} for examples.

 [3]{ \draw (#1) coordinate (#31) -- ++(#2+0:1) coordinate (#32){} -- ++(#2+120:1) coordinate (#33){} --cycle (#31) node[vtx]{} (#32) node[vtx]{} (#33) node[vtx]{} ; }